thomazyazima/thomazyazima.github.io/week-1/1-computer-setup/linux-instructions.md

 ```
 Installing these files will configure your bash profile, enable autocomplete, always display rspec with color, and allow you to use "subl" as a shortcut to open sublime.

-Restart your terminal to have these changes take place
+Restart your terminal to have these changes take place.

+Note: These dotfiles should run fine with Linux, but some commands may not execute.
+The Sublimelink command will not work.

 ## Release 5: Install Git